 9. Good judgment.

 DO NOT jump on the latest social media trend just because everyone else is doing it.
 (Yes, I sound like my mom right now, but it’s true.)
 Using good judgment is vital to your #socialsurvival (tweet this).
 You know your business and your audience better than anyone, so don’t do it if you don’t think it’s right because nine times out of 10, it probably isn’t.

 10. The ability to persuade others.

-Now everyone loves a good salesman, right?
+Now everyone loves a good salesperson, right?
 I mean, don’t we love being schmoozed into thinking we have to have whatever that person is selling…?
 Ok, clearly that’s not the case.
 But someone with good persuasive skills doesn’t come across like that.
 You persuade people to your interests by showing them how it fits their specific individual needs, and social media is perfect for that.
 I can’t tell you how many drone videos I’ve watched that have made me think, “that’s exactly what I need!
 I gotta have it!
-(I have yet to actually buy a full size drone, despite the incredible need I feel to own one.
-I do have a couple of these bad boys, though, and if I had an affiliate link I’d put it here since I’ve just persuaded you to own one, too.)
+(I have yet to buy a full-size drone, despite the incredible need I feel to own one.
+I do have a couple of these bad boys, though, and if I had an affiliate link, I’d put it here since I’ve just persuaded you to own one, too.)

 11. The ability to keep an open mind.

 Potential engagement is often lost in the comments.
 If people are commenting, even if the comments aren’t quite on par with what you’d hope, you should be responding.
 Sometimes people don’t engage with you because people don’t think you’re listening.
 When you engage with those that may sometimes think differently than you, the likelihood of everyone else commenting will also increase as they will feel that their input is valuable to you.